×

 We asked people in Hasselt if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Hasselt, it's important to avoid discussing personal matters with people you've just met, as Belgians tend to be private people.
 It's also considered rude to interrupt someone while they're speaking, so try to wait for your turn to talk.
 Belgians are known for their punctuality, so make sure to arrive on time for any appointments or social gatherings.
 If you're invited to someone's home, it's customary to bring a gift such as flowers or chocolates for the host.
 When dining, keep your hands on the table (but not your elbows), and remember to say "smakelijk" before you start eating, which is the Belgian equivalent of "bon appétit".
 Avoid making jokes about the country's linguistic divisions or political situation, as these can be sensitive topics.
 Also, don't compare Belgium to its neighboring countries, especially the Netherlands, as Belgians are proud of their unique culture and identity.
 Lastly, remember to greet people with a handshake, and to say "please" and "thank you" in the local language, which is Dutch in Hasselt.
-These small gestures of politeness are highly appreciated in Belgian culture," replied a member in Hasselt.
+These small gestures of politeness are highly appreciated in Belgian culture," remarked one expat in Hasselt, Belgium.

 About the Author